floppydisk525/RaspPiTempFan/README.md

 GPIO 6 - HeartBeat

 Let's start by customizing the new tempio.c program for temperature setup.
 Before we do that, we need to be able to compile and run the program.
-### Compile and Run c program tempio.can
+### Compile and Run c program tempio.c
-Compile the c program:
+Compile the c program tempio.c:
 gcc -o tempio -l rt tempio.c -l bcm2835

 Run the c program: